alejandro-soto-franco/alejandro-soto-franco.github.io/index.md

 A foundational formalism for modeling topological and geometric features of liquid crystal systems across scales.
 Uses category theory, differential geometry, and type theory to unify active matter dynamics with sheaf-theoretic representations.
 Implemented in Rust and Lean.

 ### [Periodic Defect Dynamics of 2D Confined Active Nematics](https://arxiv.org/abs/2503.10880)
-Published on arXiv and under submission at *PRX*, this paper explores how confined active nematics develop self-organized, periodic braiding structures.
+Published on arXiv and under review for *PRX*, this paper explores how confined active nematics develop self-organized, periodic braiding structures.
 It quantifies defect motion and entropy growth, and draws connections to braid theory and spectral dynamics in topological systems.

 ### [Pharmacokinetics and Pharmacodynamics (PK/PD) Year-Long Project Course](https://github.com/alejandro-soto-franco/jhu-pkpd-2324)
 Course-length computational research on nonlinear PK/PD models, dosing dynamics, and parameter sensitivity.
 Built with reproducible Jupyter notebooks and simulations, integrating experimental data and pharmacological theory.